MitchForest/snapbet/.pm/process/executor.md

   - Update sprint tracker with changes
 - No speculative features or "nice-to-haves"
 - No unauthorized improvements or refactoring

+### Sprint Handoff
+- Complete all implementation tasks
+- Update sprint tracker with handoff section
+- Mark status as "READY FOR REVIEW"
+- Document any deviations or issues
+- Ensure code is ready for review

 ### Reality Check Triggers
 Pause and consult user when: